nushell/nushell.github.io/commands/docs/decode_base32.md

 ## Flags

- -  `--nopad, -`: Do not pad the output.
+ -  `--nopad`: Do not pad the output.

 ## Input/output types: